How has your business responded to the Coronavirus? Have you felt helpless? Are you watching your company going through the five stages of death?

 - Consider current trends.
 We have heard of breweries making hand sanitizer and pillow companies making personal protection equipment.
 Are there ways your company can take advantage of new Coronavirus market opportunities?
 We also seem to be trending to national self-sufficiency so as not to be reliant on products made abroad.
 Can you position our company to take advantage of “Made in America”?

 Are you an optimist or a pessimist?
 Is this an obstacle or an opportunity?
 Good luck (and get going)!
-Contact AcuMax if we can be of assistance.
+Contact AcuMax for more advice on how to rebuild your business.

 * “On Death and Dying”, Elisabeth Kubler-Ross, 1969.